sndrs/Inbox/README.md

 <a href="https://github.com/sndrs/Inbox/releases/latest">Download Inbox for OS X</a>.

-For Windows or Linux, you'll need to build it yourself.

-That should be pretty easy though.
-Checkout the repo, then:
+To build for OS X, clone the repo, then:

 `make install`

 `make bundle`

+For Windows or Linux, you'll need to build it yourself.

+That should be pretty easy though – take a look at the build options for [electron-packager](https://www.npmjs.com/package/electron-packager) (and then maybe submit a little PR if you get it working nicely :wink:)

 ## Development